Virus Dynamics with Behavioral Responses: Risk Compensation

 \subsection{Calibration}

 We now perform a simple calibration exercise to give intuition for when there will be a high infection risk.
-We find that high infection risk is unlikely under low-to-moderate estimates of $R_0$ for COVID-19 but likely near peak prevalence under higher estimates of $R_0$.
+The purpose of the exercise is to explore how the qualitative properties of behavioral responses depend on model parameters.
+We find there are qualitative differences within reasonable parameter ranges: high infection risk is unlikely under estimates of $R_0$ for the original strain of COVID-19 but does hold near peak prevalence in simulations with an estimated $R_0$ for the delta variant.

 The model is specified (up to normalizations) by the basic reproductive number $R_0=\frac{\beta \overline{q}^2 }{\kappa}$ before immunity or behavioral responses, the average disease length $\frac{1}{\kappa}$, and a preference parameter $\frac{C}{4a}$.
-The preference parameter measures the time period of normal activity generating utility equal to the infection cost.

-A meta-analysis of $12$ epidemiological studies found estimates of $R_0$ for COVID-19 from $1.4$ to $6.49$, with several estimates near the minimum and maximum values \citep{liu2020reproductive}.\footnote{Much of this literature takes behavior to be exogenous.
-When there is substantial social distancing in observed data, this may bias estimates of the reproductive number $R_0$ under normal activity downward.} We describe simulations under a moderate value of $R_0^{mod} = 2.4$ \citep{li2020substantial} and a high value of $R_0^{high} = 5.7$ \citep{sanche2020high} from subsequent studies.
-The comparison can be thought of as incorporating epidemiological uncertainty and/or variation across geographic locations and populations, with higher $R_0$ likely in denser and more socially connected communities.
+We briefly discuss each of these parameters and the values used in our simulations:

+\begin{enumerate}[(1)] \item The parameter $R_0$ is purely epidemiological.
+We describe simulations under values of $R_0^{low} = 2.5$ and $R_0^{high}=7.0$, which are based on parameter values for the original strain and delta variants of COVID-19 from \cite{burki2021omicron}.\footnote{If these values are based in part or fully on models that do not account for social distancing they may be biased downward.
+Higher values of $R_0$ would strengthen behavioral responses in our simulations.} Simulations suggest behavioral responses are more sensitive to $R_0$ than the other two parameters.
+The simulation results below can be interpreted as giving a sense of how large the reproductive number $R_0$ needs to be for the high infection risk condition to hold for infections severe enough to induce substantial social distancing.

+\item The parameter $\kappa$ is also purely epidemiological.
+We set the average disease length $\frac{1}{\kappa}$ to be $14$ days, which is approximately twice the estimated serial interval between infections \citep{sanche2020high}.
+Some work has estimated substantially shorter infectious periods, e.g., 3.5 days in \cite{li2020substantial}.
+A shorter average disease length would give stronger behavioral responses in our calibration.

+\item The preference parameter $\frac{C}{4a}$ is the sole economic parameter in the calibration, and measures the cost of infection divided by the consumption utility from one period of normal activity.
+To see this, recall that without social distancing $\overline{q} = \frac{1}{2a}$ and the corresponding flow payoffs are $\overline{q}-a\overline{q}^2=\frac{1}{4a}.$